jayoung/pamlWrapper/README.md

 ```
 If you want to set up your account so you can use this simpler form, and don't know how to do it, talk to me.

-Whichever way you do it, that command will start one 'batch' job on the cluster for each input file.
-Monitor whether your PAML job(s) are still running using the following command:
+Whichever way you do it, that command will start 'batch' jobs on the cluster, one for each input file.
+You can monitor whether your PAML job(s) are still running using the following command:
 ```
 squeue -u $USER
 ```
 This will list all the jobs you have running on the cluster.
 Any PAML jobs still running will show up with IDs starting `pw_` in the NAME column.

-Once they've finished, you can look in the output folders (called `myAln1.fa_phymlAndPAML`, etc) for the results.
+Once they've finished, they disappear from the output of the `squeue` command, and you can look in the output folders (called `myAln1.fa_phymlAndPAML`, etc) for the results.
 Details of all the output files are given below, as well as what happens when this script runs.

 If anything went wrong, there should be useful error messages in the `myAln1.fa_runPAML.log.txt` file.
 If it seems like it's not working, send me your alignment and this `log.txt` file and I'll try to troubleshoot.

 ## To run these scripts in other ways

-The runPAML.pl script will only work on gizmo/rhino.
+The `runPAML.pl` script will only work on gizmo/rhino.
 Behind the scenes, it uses a singularity image file to run a pipeline of scripts inside a container using the Fred Hutch compute cluster via sbatch.

 Maybe you don't want to use the Fred Hutch computers (gizmo/rhino).
 Maybe you want to use individual scripts and modify them.
 Maybe you want to use Docker.
 See [here](docs/running_in_other_ways.md) for notes on how you might run it in other ways.